 When Is the Best Time

 Hiking in the Cradle Mountain National Park is very popular throughout the year.
-However, in the winter you have to deal with snow, and despite more pleasant temperatures in the summer, the weather is even more unpredictable.
-However, snow can also occur in December as it happened in 2019.
-During the summer, Cradle is pretty busy with the highest accommodation rates.
+However, you have to deal with snow in the winter, and despite more pleasant temperatures in the summer, the weather is even more unpredictable.
+Due to the park's high elevation of almost 1000 m elevation, snow can also occur in December, as it happened in 2019, Mid-November 2021 and late November 2022.

 Weather by Seasons

 The best time to visit Cradle Mountain is from December to March.
 January and February experience the least amount of rainfall.
 The winter is the quietest time and the coldest, which makes hiking to the summit in snow and ice sometimes impossible.